SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - Verify that a successful response (HTTP 201) confirms user creation.
 - If registration succeeds, proceed to the Login page to authenticate.
 - For any errors (such as mismatched passwords or invalid input), refer to the API response and adjust your form entries accordingly.

+## Register Component

+The Register component (located in `frontend/src/Components/Register.js`) adopts the `useImmerReducer` from the `use-immer` package for state management.
+This approach allows for simplified and immutable state updates when handling form changes and side-effects during user registration.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.